dashincubator/dash-incubator-rules/rules.md

 ## 4.5 Governance

-Admins are responsible for Governance of the Incubator which is implemented via appointing or removing Admins, or updating these Rules.
+The Governance Committee is responsible for Governance of the Incubator which is implemented via appointing or removing Admins, or updating these Rules.

-An Admin Quorum is required in both cases, which means that > 50% of voting Admins agree to Admin appointments / removals or changes to the Rules etc. Admins reserve the option to recuse themselves from voting by not registering a vote (within an agreed voting period) or selecting/commenting ‘Recuse’ against the vote itself.
+Governance Committee Quorum is required in both cases, which means that > 50% of voters agree to Admin and Governance Committee appointments / removals or changes to the Rules etc. Governanace Committee members reserve the option to recuse themselves from voting by not registering a vote (within an agreed voting period) or selecting/commenting ‘Recuse’ against the vote itself.

 # 5 Funds